Linchen106/second_EDA_Project/README.md

 # second_EDA_Project

-Crowdfunding is a method of funding a small project or venture by raising capital from large numbers of people, typically via internet.
+Kickstarter is a US based global crowd funding platform focused on bringing funding to creative projects.
+Since the platform’s launch in 2009, the site has hosted over [189.131](https://www.kickstarter.com/help/stats?lang=de) successfully funded projects with over 5.316.550.434 $ and 18.623.561 million unique backers.
+Kickstarter uses an “all-or-nothing” funding system.
+This means that funds are only dispersed for projects that meet the original funding goal set by the creator.

-Since its establishment in 2009, Kickstarter successfully pledged $3.4 billion for 134,000+ projects were backed by 14 million people.
-However, the success rate of campaigns is only 35.88% tell us that not every campaign comes out as a winner.
-The project envisages to predict the outcome of a campaign.
+However, the success rate of campaigns is only XX% tell us that not every campaign comes out as a winner.

+The project is about predicting if a kickstarter project is going to be successful or not.

 ### Data & SetUp